-If you're thinking about buying a home, you'll want to carefully choose the real estate professional you work with during the process.
+If you're thinking about buying a home in Vermont, you'll want to carefully choose the real estate professional you work with during the process.

 You should commit yourself to working with one sales associate who can learn your likes and dislikes in homes to make your home-buying process easier.
 Choose a professional who specializes in residential real estate and who has specific knowledge of the local real estate and mortgage markets.